 Network-attached storage, storage-area networks and unified storage have a common element: they provide data storage capacity that isn't directly attached to servers.
 They pool storage on arrays of drives that are accessed by and independent of servers.
 However, these storage types differ depending on the network structure that servers and data storage use to connect to each other.
 This article examines the differences in these network storage technologies, and examines the networking protocols each technology uses to deliver and receive data.

-easy-to-use SAN storage
+value of easy-to-use SAN storage

 Storage-area network storage is in a period of major change -- it's getting much easier.
 For years, SAN storage has required extensive knowledge about LUNs, LUN masking, volume sizing, volume concatenation, scripting, RAID set calculation, capacity planning and more.
 This article breaks down some easy-to-use SAN options and why it makes sense for storage pros to consider them in tight economic times, despite some of their drawbacks.